FrankVerhoef/SentEncode/README.md

 ### test.py

 Loads state dicts of sentence encoder and classifier and tests performance of the combination on the SNLI test dataset.
+Usage:

+    python test.py --encoder_type ...

 Command line options similar to train.py (see above).
 In addition, there is the following option:

     --models_dir, default="models/"

 ### eval.py

-Loads state dict of sentence encoder and tests performance of the sentence encoder against the SentEval tasks Command line options are similar to train.py (see above).
+Loads state dict of sentence encoder and tests performance of the sentence encoder against the SentEval tasks.
+Usage:

+    python eval.py --encoder_type ... --tasks ...

+Command line options are similar to train.py (see above).
 In addition, there are the following options:

     --tasks, nargs="*", type=str, default=['MR', 'CR', 'SUBJ', 'MPQA', 'SST2', 'TREC', 'MRPC', 'SICKEntailment']